Volunteering opportunities for older adults

 Many senior volunteers choose to join one of our women’s empowerment initiatives.
 In this way, they are able to contribute towards United Nations Sustainable Development Goal 5 : Gender Equality.

-Providing communities with information about preventative healthcare practices contributes towards the achievement of United Nations Sustainable Development Goal 3 : Health and Well-being.
+Providing communities with information about preventative public health practices contributes towards the achievement of United Nations Sustainable Development Goal 3 : Health and Well-being.
 Senior volunteers can participate in this global effort by joining one of our public health volunteering programs.

 Senior volunteers can contribute to United Nations Sustainable Development Goal 15: Life on Land, by assisting researchers in aiding the conservation of key wildlife species.
 Keen birders can join one of our birdwatching citizen science volunteer programs, while those looking to explore their more creative side can also consider one of our ethical wildlife photography expeditions.